 Northwest Santa Cruz Island-West Point to Fry’s Harbor

-The north side of Santa Cruz can be equally as nice as the backside plus there are some small harbors with anchorages that offer protection for boats such as Hazards, Lady’s, Diablo and Fry’s.
+The north side of Santa Cruz can be equally as nice as the backside and there are some small harbors with anchorages that offer protection for boats.
+Some of these are Hazards, Lady’s, Diablo and Fry’s.
 On days when the weather is in your favor the ocean can be calm and calling your name for some excellent diving.

-The Northwest side of Santa Cruz is rugged with steep cliffs, caves and lots of crevices and is where Painted Cave is located.
+The Northwest side of Santa Cruz is rugged with steep cliffs, caves and lots of crevices.
+This is where Painted Cave is located.
 Painted Cave is the second longest and one of the deepest sea caves in the world and is large enough to pilot most any dive boat into it.
-There is no diving inside Painted Cave because the walls are barren and boat traffic from people trying to see the inside could be very hazardous.
+There is no diving inside Painted Cave because the walls are barren.
+It could also be hazardous due to boat traffic from people trying to see the inside.
 There are some great dive sites along this side of Santa Cruz Island with many of them up alongside of the island where the steep cliffs drop off to underwater walls.
 There are also some good pinnacles, large exposed rocks and sea mounts offshore to explore for the advanced diver when currents allow.
 Depths can vary from 30’-110’ and visibility can be 20’-50’.

 There are some good dive sites around this area with some of them listed below: